The Definitive Map of Oxfordshire shows the location of

 a footpath, a bridleway, a restricted byway or a byway.

-The Definitive Map consists of 142 sheets, each sheet containing a 1:10000 map.
+Back in 2006, the Council provided its Definitive Map on 142 sheets, each sheet containing a 1:10000 map.

 Although paper copies of these sheets are available in local libraries